 The Captain nodded, and threw an envelope into the carriage.
 "Good-bye," she cried; "put that paper in your purse, and remember it if ever you're in a difficulty!"

-The train rapidly whirled along towards the Metropolis, and the two girls, after carefully stowing away the various presents that had been showered on them, glanced at their lady travelling companion.
-She was a tall, handsome woman, with many with a since the content of the cont showered on them, glanced at their lady travelling companion.
+The train rapidly whirled along towards the Metropolis, and the two girls, after carefully stowing away the various presents that had been showered on them, glanced at their lady travelling-companion.
 She was a tall, handsome woman, though with an indefinable something about her manner that made one doubtful of her.
-The lady smiled amiably, however, and displayed thereby a liberal supply of false teeth.
+The lady smiled amiably, however and displayed thereby a liberal supply of false teeth.

-"You have muny friends, evidently," she remarked; "you must be quite notable people at-Lithercote, was the name of the station?"
+"You leave many friends, evidently," she remarked; "you must be quite notable people at - Lithercote, was the name of the station?"

-"I don't know about that," said Hilda, speaking a little sharply, in answer, though the lady had spoken to Millicent; "we've done our best for the people in some little ways, but we're not penfect you know."
+"I don't know about that," said Hilda speaking a little sharply, in answer, though the lady had spoken to Millicent; "we've done our best for the people in some little ways, but we're not perfect, you know."

 The lady arched her eyebrows, which, by the way, were not altogether free of the suspicion of black pencillings.
-"Ah!" she remarked; "you are quite able to selves-forty!"